--absent-.
+·absent·.

-The value is then determined by the appropriate case among the following:

-- 2 If the <extension> alternative is chosen, then [Definition:] let the base wildcard be defined as the appropriate case among the following: - 2.1 If the type definition -resolved to by the -actual value of the base [attribute] is a complex type definition with an {attribute wildcard}, then that {attribute wildcard}. - 2.2 otherwise -absent-.

-The value is then determined by the appropriate case among the following:

-- 2.1 If the -base wildcard- is non--absent-, then the appropriate case among the following: - 2.1.1 If the -complete wildcard- is -absent-, then the -base wildcard-. - 2.1.2 otherwise a wildcard whose {process contents} and {annotation} are those of the -complete wildcard-, and whose {namespace constraint} is the intensional union of the {namespace constraint} of the -effective wildcard- and of the -base wildcard-, as defined in Attribute Wildcard Union (§3.10.6).
+- 3 The value is then determined by the appropriate case among the following: - 3.1 If the <restriction> alternative is chosen, then the •complete wildcard•; - 3.2 If the <extension> alternative is chosen, then - 3.2.1 [Definition:] let the base wildcard be defined as the appropriate case among the following: - 3.2.1.1 If the type definition •resolved• to by the •actual value• of the base [attribute] is a complex type definition with an {attribute wildcard}, then that {attribute wildcard}. - 3.2.1.2 otherwise ·absent ·. - 3.2.2 The value is then determined by the appropriate case among the following: - 3.2.2.1 If the ·base wildcard· is non-·absent·, then the appropriate case among the following: - 3.2.2.1.1 If the •complete wildcard• is •absent•, then the •base wildcard•. - 3.2.2.1.2 otherwise a wildcard whose {process contents} and {annotation} are those of the ·complete wildcard·, and whose {namespace constraint} is the intensional union of the {namespace constraint} of the ·complete wildcard· and of the ·base wildcard·, as defined in Attribute Wildcard Union (§3.10.6). - 3.2.2.2 otherwise (the ·base wildcard· is ·absent·) the ·complete wildcard· type} the appropriate case among the following:

-{content type}
+{content

-- 1 if the type definition -resolved- to by the -actual value- of the base [attribute] is a complex type definition (whose own {content type} must be a simple type definition, see below) and the <restriction> alternative is chosen, then starting from either - 1.1 the simple type definition corresponding to the <simpleType> among the [children] of <restriction> if there is one:
+- 1 If the type definition •resolved• to by the •actual value• of the base [attribute] is a complex type definition whose own {content type} is a simple type definition and the <restriction> alternative is chosen, then starting from either - 1.1 the simple type definition corresponding to the <simpleType> among the [children] of <restriction> if there is one; - 1.2 otherwise (<restriction> has no <simpleType> among its [children]), the simple type definition which is the {content type} of the type definition ·resolved· to by the ·actual value· of the base [attribute]